nebulab/cangaroo/README.md

   - Cangaroo receives the data
-  - If some error like "wrong key and token" or "malformed json" is raised Cangaroo returns an HTTP status code based on the kind of error:
+  - If some error like "wrong key and token" or "malformed json" is raised Cangaroo returns an HTTP status code based on the error type:
-    - 406 for wrong request
+    - `406` for wrong request
-    - 401 for Unauthorized
+    - `401` for Unauthorized
-    - 500 for wrong json schema
+    - `500` for wrong json schema
-    - 500 for Cangaroo internal errors
+    - `500` for Cangaroo internal errors
   - If there are no errors, for each object in the json body, Cangaroo checks what jobs must be enqueued by calling the `#perform?` method.
 Each job returning `true` to `#perform?` will be enqueued.